 Gould, of course, was both an unabashed admirer of Charles Darwin and one of the most outspoken critics of the ‘neo-Darwinian synthesis’.
 I will be using both his account of ‘the Essence of Darwinism’ in Part I of this magnum opus and his arguments for a ‘Revised and Expanded Evolutionary Theory’ in its Part II as touchstones and targets.

 It is my conviction that a full understanding of the underlying philosophical disagreements on these questions will only come from a patient historical study of how the ‘Synthesis’ positions on these various issues, and those of their critics, arose.
-That I cannot do here and in what follows I will simply be presupposing certain answers to these questions of historical origins.
+That I cannot do here.
+Rather, in what follows I will simply be presupposing certain answers to these questions of historical origins.
 The list of references at the end of this essay includes a number of excellent pieces of work on this subject for those who share my convictions about its importance.

-The evolutionary process as Darwin understood it involves the generation of variation and a process producing a differential perpetuation of variation.
+The evolutionary process, as Darwin understood it, involves the generation of variation and a process producing a differential perpetuation of variation.
 One simple way to think about Darwinism in relation to a logical space of alternatives, then, is by means of the following variation grid:

 The above grid might lead you to conclude that both non-fitness biased generation of variation and non-fitness biased perpetuation of variation would be properly labeled ‘chance.’
 By seeing why that would be a misleading conclusion to draw, we get to the heart of the problem of the concept of ‘chance’ in contemporary Darwinism.

 Let us begin with the language Darwin uses when he first sketches his theory at the beginning of the fourth chapter of the Origin: